Javialonqv/JaviScript-Language/README.md

 # MY OWN LANGUAGE

 ## Syntaxis
-Every line of the code file represents a different command to execute.\
+Each line of the code file represents a different command to execute.\
-The commands and the parameters are separated by a space, if one of the parameters have spaces (like arithmetic operations), you must need the **"|"** character to separate the parameters.\
+The commands and the parameters are separated by spaces, if one of the parameters contains spaces (like arithmetic operations), you must use the **"|"** character to separate them.\
-The commands **INSIDE** of other commands, for example, with the command `convert.to_string` in `print convert.to_string`, the parameters of that commmand are written between parenthesis, the complete command must be something like this: `print convert.to_string(myVar)`.
+The commands **INSIDE** other commands, such as `convert.to_string` within `print convert.to_string`, require parameters enclosed in parentheses.
+The complete command should look something like this: `print convert.to_string(myVar)`.

 ## Main Library
 The Main commands are the following ones: **[]** Indicates a parameter is optional.\
-`var <name> <value>` Declares a new variable than can be used during the runtime.\
+`var <name> <value>` Declares a new variable that can be used during the runtime.\
 `print <values>` Prints the specified values in the console window.\
 `printl <values>` Prints the specified values in the console window and a **\n** at the end.\
 `pause [<message>]` Pauses the the app execution and waits for any user key input.\